 The Indianapolis 500

 The Indianapolis 500 is one of the most legendary and iconic events in global motorsport.
 Known as "The Greatest Spectacle in Racing," The Indianapolis 500 is a glorious and awe-inspiring event that stands as a testament to the daring, skill, and perseverance of the greatest race car drivers in history.
-Every year, on the last weekend in May, the world turns its eyes to Indianapolis, Indiana, where the greatest racing spectacle on earth takes place.
+Every year, on the last weekend in May, the world turns its eyes to Indianapolis, Indiana, where the Greatest Spectacle in Racing takes place.

 Every driver dreams of winning the Indianapolis 500, and those who do are forever enshrined in the annals of racing history.
 The race has been won by some of the greatest drivers in motorsport history, including A.J.
 Foyt, Al Unser, Rick Mears, and Mario Andretti.